aimcosoftware/sp-api-help-for-.net/README.md

 ## 1. Getting the LWA AccessToken

-Use your ClientId and ClientSecret from your Amazon App and your client Refresh Token to get an Access Token
+Use your ClientId and ClientSecret from your Amazon App and your client's Refresh Token to get an Access Token
 ```
 ' Create JSON body (we use our own JSON library)
 Json.OpenBrace()